Lucid Dreaming: 15 Tips & Tricks To Get Started

 Keep looking at your hands, and glancing briefly beyond them.
 Only when you can gaze at things indefinitely without them shifting are you able to control your dreams.

-The Modified Castaneda Technique: You can also choose to integrate the WBTB concepts to this practice — setting an alarm to go off about 1–2 hours before you wake up, and following the same process of gazing at your hands and repeating the mantra before you go back to sleep.
+The Modified Castaneda Technique: You can also choose to integrate the WBTB concepts to this practice — setting the alarm to go off about 1–2 hours before you wake up, and following the same process of gazing at your hands and repeating the mantra before you go back to sleep.

 6. Try The WILD Method